OliviaJane

 This leads to an uncomfortable implication: people living in high-income nations must play their part if the world is to sustain a large human population.
 Only when wealthier groups are prepared to adopt low-carbon lifestyles, and to permit their governments to support such a seemingly unpopular move, will we reduce the pressure on global climate, resource and waste issues." ~Will Steffen, professor at the Fernner School of Environment and Society.

 It is our responsibility to make the changes within our grasp, to move away from mindless consumption, towards societal wellbeing and a more circular, localized economy.
 If we change our consumer habits, we can have drastic impacts on our environment and human rights too.
-Along with discussions on population we must also bring up womxn's rights.
-The first way to significantly impact global population trends is to uplift and empower womxn in society, in terms of both education and opportunities in society.
+Along with discussions on population we must also bring up women's rights.
+The first way to significantly impact global population trends is to uplift and empower women in society, in terms of both education and opportunities in society.

 Once we begin to follow any one form of injustice, we will find it converges with another.